 Another concern with online banking is the financial integrity of the bank itself.
 Is this a fly-by-night operation or a stable, well-financed institution?
 For peace of mind, make sure that you work only with online banks that are insured by the FDIC [source: Bomberger].
 The FDIC was established in 1933 to protect depositors in the case of a bank failure.
 The typical FDIC insurance policy guarantees up to $250,000 in deposits for each individual [source: FDIC].

-For lots more information about online banking and Internet security, follow the HowStuffWorks links on the next page.
+For lots more information about online banking and Internet security, follow the HowStuffWorks links below.